Roman Republic: Manipular legion

-A small navy had operated at a fairly low level after about 300, but it was massively upgraded about forty years later, during the First Punic War.
-After a period of frenetic construction, the navy mushroomed to a size of more than 400 ships on the Carthaginian ("Punic") pattern.
+A small navy had operated at a fairly low level after about 300, but it was massively upgraded about 40 years later, during the First Punic War.
+After a period of frenetic construction, the navy mushroomed to more than 400 ships on the Carthaginian ("Punic") pattern.
 Once completed, it could accommodate up to 100,000 sailors and embarked troops for battle.
 The navy thereafter declined in size.

-The extraordinary demands of the Punic Wars, in addition to a shortage of manpower, exposed the tactical weaknesses of the manipular legion, at least in the short term.
 In 217, near the beginning of the Second Punic War, Rome was forced to effectively ignore its long-standing principle that its soldiers must be both citizens and property owners.
-During the 2nd century, Roman territory saw an overall decline in population, partially due to the huge losses incurred during various wars.
-This was accompanied by severe social stresses and the greater collapse of the middle classes.
-As a result, the Roman state was forced to arm its soldiers at the expense of the state, which it did not have to do in the past.
+Severe social stresses, population decline, and the greater collapse of the middle classes meant that the Roman state was forced to arm its soldiers at the expense of the state, which it had not had to do before.
 The distinction between the heavy infantry types began to blur, perhaps because the state was now assuming the responsibility of providing standard-issue equipment.
-In addition, the shortage of available manpower led to a greater burden being placed upon Rome's allies for the provision of allied troops.
+In addition, the shortage of available manpower led to a greater burden upon Rome's allies for the provision of allied troops.
 Eventually, the Romans were forced to begin hiring mercenaries to fight alongside the legions.